-Adults understand the stories in the Bible one way, but it’s a whole different world when you listen to Bible stories according to how kids interpret them.
+Even many adults struggle to understand the stories in the Bible and don’t always interpret them the right way.
+It’s a whole different world though, when you listen to Bible stories according to how kids interpret them.

 Here are just a few examples of how children, because of their limited vocabulary, and their limited experiences of life, respond to questions about stories from the Old Testament.